 After the clinical evaluation and diagnosis of Kleine-Levin Syndrome, there are different ways to combat the disease.
 There is no universal cure, and the treatment depends on the case, and is mostly aimed at battling individual symptoms.
 As with diagnosis, the treatment might also require a team of specialist.
 Pediatricians, psychologists, psychiatrists, neurologists, and other medical professionals need to work together to work out a plan for the treatment of adolescents with KLS.

 Numerous medications have been used to treat the episodes of KLS so far, and none of them showed to be a good effective solution.
 Amphetamines are mostly used to treat sleepiness symptoms, but they are not useful in eliminating cognition impairment and other abnormal behaviors.
 Lithium was successful in improving strange behavior and the recovery of symptoms.
 The effectiveness of lithium was maybe because of the similarity of KLS with bipolar disorder, but whatever it is, the important thing is that the duration of the episodes was significantly shorter.
 Carbamazepine had similar effects in few cases.
 Different medications have shown no significant improvement, while some even worsened the condition.
 During the time in between the episodes, only lithium showed beneficial in delaying the relapses of the events.
 The affected individuals shouldn’t be left to wander around unattended, shouldn’t drive a car, or operate heavy machinery.
 The family of the patient should learn to recognize the symptoms of the upcoming episode in the very beginning and minimize the damage it might produce.
 The development of depression and anxiety should also be closely monitored and treated if needed.
-It is essential to maintain constant maintain proper sleep hygiene between the episodes, maintain a sleep-wake schedule, avoid alcohol, and contact with sick people.
+It is essential to maintain proper sleep hygiene between the episodes, keep a sleep-wake schedule, avoid alcohol, and contact with sick people.

 The disease usually shows up during the adolescence and lasts, up until the beginning or mid-20s, and then resolves it on its own.
 Because of this and the ineffectiveness of various approaches, some medical professionals might suggest no medical treatment.
 Instead, they might suggest informing yourself, connecting to the other families affected by this condition, and trying to improve all aspects of like, so that the disease passes as quickly as possible.
 The parents of affected adolescents should create a safe and relaxing environment, and all the school and other obligations should be postponed or adjusted until the symptoms disappear.